astropy/astropy/docs/table/access_table.rst

 within the table, alignment defaults to right-aligned columns.
 This default behavior also holds true even if a single alignment character is passed in as a list (e.g., align=['^']), where global alignment of all columns within a table is intended.
-For very large tables, this can be a nuissance, and so looping is the recommended solution for this task.
+For very large tables, this can be a nuisance, and so looping is the recommended solution for this task.

 pformat() method
 ''''''''''''''''